fulviomas/HOOD/README.md

 6. Authors contacts
 -------------------
 If you want to be informed about dataset updates and new code releases, obtain further information about the provided dataset, or contribute to its development please write to:

-- Barbara Bruno
+- Barbara Bruno,
-  Laboratorium, dept. DIBRIS
+  dept. DIBRIS
   Università degli Studi di Genova (Italy) barbara.bruno@unige.it

-- Fulvio Mastrogiovanni
+- Fulvio Mastrogiovanni,
-  Laboratorium, dept. DIBRIS
+  dept. DIBRIS
   Università degli Studi di Genova (Italy) fulvio.mastrogiovanni@unige.it

-- Antonio Sgorbissa
+- Antonio Sgorbissa,
-  Laboratorium, dept. DIBRIS
+  dept. DIBRIS
   Università degli Studi di Genova (Italy) antonio.sgorbissa@unige.it